TAT European Airlines: History

 In July 1989 Air France acquired a 35% stake in TAT.
 (At that time TAT was the fourth-largest French airline [after Air France, Air Inter and UTA].)

 In the early 1990s TAT began taking advantage of the EU's newly liberalised internal air transport market by launching a three times daily scheduled service between Paris-Charles de Gaulle and London Gatwick, the first time it had operated a scheduled service on a major international European trunk route.
 This was also the time TAT began marketing itself as TAT European Airlines.

 In January 1993 British Airways acquired a 49.9% stake in TAT.
 From then on TAT began operating all international scheduled services in British Airways colours and under BA flight numbers.
 TAT also joined the British Airways Executive Club frequent flier programme at that time.
 The change in ownership furthermore resulted in the launch of two new international routes linking Lyon and Marseille with London Gatwick from the start of the 1993 summer timetable period.
 TAT's subsequent launch of three daily return flights between Paris Orly and London Heathrow complemented British Airways' own thrice daily Heathrow-Orly service.
 This enabled British Airways to circumvent the slot restrictions the slot co-ordinator for the airports in the Paris region had imposed on Orly's non-resident airline users, which limited each of these airlines to holding a maximum of four daily pairs of slots, and to offer up to six daily round-trips on that route.
 As a result of these developments, Air France ended all commercial co-operation with TAT.

-In August 1996 British Airways acquired the remaining 50.1% of TAT's share capital, thus acquiring 100% ownership.
+In August 1996 British Airways acquired the remaining 50.1% of TAT's share capital, thus giving it 100% ownership.

 In 1997 British Airways brought TAT under joint management control with Air Liberté, in which it had acquired a controlling stake in October 1996.

 British Airways subsequently merged TAT into Air Liberté to achieve a significant reduction in costs and greater operational synergies.
 The UK flag carrier eventually disposed of the merged entity in May 2001 to rid itself of years of heavy losses and difficult labour relations at its French subsidiaries.